KeyboardKit/website/collections/_posts/2023/2023-05-01-keyboardkit-7.5.md

 release: https://github.com/KeyboardKit/KeyboardKit/releases/tag/7.5.0
 ---

-KeyboardKit 7.5 is out, which improves the theme and dictation engines to make them easier to use.
-It also greatly improves the way KeyboardKit changes locales, and will now correctly change the primary language of the extension as well, which affects text direction, spellchecking and more.
+KeyboardKit 7.5 is out!
+It improves the dictation and theme engines and makes them easier to use.
+It also greatly improves the way KeyboardKit handles locales.
+It now correctly changes the primary language, which affects text direction, spellchecking and more.

 ![KeyboardKit logo]({{page.image}})